symbol/symbol-docs/source/guides/mosaic/modifying-mosaic-supply.rst

 Method #01: Using the SDK
 *************************

-If you have followed the previous guide, right now you should own a ``supply mutable`` :doc:`mosaic <../../concepts/mosaic>` with 1,000,000 units.
+In this example, we are going to increase a **supply mutable** mosaic in 1,000,000 units.

-To increase the initial supply to 2,000,000, define a :ref:`MosaicSupplyChangeTransaction <mosaic-supply-change-transaction>` replacing your target mosaic identifier in the next code snippet.
+1. Define a :ref:`MosaicSupplyChangeTransaction <mosaic-supply-change-transaction>` as in the next code snippet.
+Then, replace the ``mosaicId`` and ``divisibility`` with the targetted mosaic properties.

 .. example-code::